flyway/flywaydb.org/documentation/tutorials/gcsm.md

 In this brief tutorial we saw how to:

-- Integrate Google CLoud Secret Manager into Flyway to securely store and provide access to any confidential Flyway parameters
+- Integrate Google Cloud Secret Manager into Flyway to securely store and provide access to any confidential Flyway parameters